Some business owners say CEBA deadline extension doesn't go far enough | CBC News

 In a statement, a spokesperson for the Department of Finance said "the bottom line is that, if you are a small business and do not currently have the funds to repay your CEBA loan, you now have three years to repay it in full."

-Adding that "the additional flexibility announced last Thursday is significant support for small businesses who might still be struggling to make ends meet."
+"The additional flexibility announced last Thursday is significant support for small businesses who might still be struggling to make ends meet," they added.

 Nearly 900,000 businesses were approved for the program, which distributed just over $49 billion in loans.
 But only 21 per cent of those businesses had fully repaid their loans as of May 31.